Makersmic/Rhino-3d-Printer/Build_Files/XY_Motion_System/Gantry_Router_Template_Usage.md

-6. Mark first and second hole as shown.
+6. Mark first and second hole with center punch.
 7. Drill a hole in the cutout area that is greater than the diameter of the router bit but small than the cutout height.
 This will be the ** starting position ** of where the router will begin cutting.
 8. Drill and tap first and second holes for m3 size bolt.
 9. Wipe down or blow off all chip accumalations from drilling procedure.